Writing Norman Lear’s Biography is Dream Come True for Whetsell ’94

 Writing a biography about Norman Lear ’44 seems very fitting for Tripp Whetsell ’94.
 After all, Whetsell literally teaches a class at Emerson about Lear’s life and the groundbreaking sitcoms he created in the 1970s.

-“I’m honored to write this book on one of my childhood heroes and to teach the class and celebrating his legacy,” said Whetsell, affiliated faculty in Comedic Arts.
+“I’m honored to write this book on one of my childhood heroes and to teach the class and celebrate his legacy,” said Whetsell, affiliated faculty in Comedic Arts.
 “I’m grateful for all the laughter he’s given me, and it means so much to be able to teach this in the Comedic Arts program at Emerson.”

 The book, Norman Lear: His Life & Times, will be released by Applause Books on November 11.
 The book has already been praised by Publishers Weekly and more.